 In Q3 2020, Harworth received outline planning consent for the next phases of development to build a further 1.1m sq ft of new employment space which could create around 2,500 jobs.
 This consent also included the construction of a new link road from the existing Shortwood roundabout to serve land to the south of the Dearne Valley Parkway and a new roundabout to serve land to the north.
 These works are currently close to completion.

 At the end of 2021, the initial earthworks contract for the land south of the Dearne Valley Parkway was completed in preparation for the development of Units 1-3 (marketed as ‘R-Evolution 36’), with detailed planning secured in January 2022.
-These units, ranging from 5,750 – 49,500 sq ft, are currently under construction and expected to be ready for occupation Q4 2022.
+These units, ranging from 10,000 – 49,500 sq ft, are now completed and in December 2022, Lucy & Yak were the first occupiers to take occupation at R-Evolution 36 with the letting of Unit 3.